kairosity/mp2-tunnel-focus/README.md

 I used a recurring design theme of hard box shadows on almost all the component frame elements of the design.
 The modals, the task list, the headers, the chart frame and all the buttons.
 I liked the faux-retro look of the hard shadows, especially paired with soft 8px-15px border radiuses.

+I then paired these back on mobile screens during the build process, as I felt the hard edges and borders made the site look a tad busy on smaller screens.

 ### Colour Palette
 I wanted a bright, fresh and clean somewhat retro look, using bold and happy colours.
 The two main accent colours are bright yellow and a light bright blue/cyan, with the remaining colours used for small details and for the different charts slices.
 ![palette](assets/misc-images/color-palette.png)